Supermaxman/SerpentSuperAIsaacGameAgentPlugin/README.md

 ### Value Loss Coefficient
 value_loss_coefficient = 0.5
 This represents how much the value function loss contributes towards the model's combined loss function.
-The previous paper utilized 0.5-1.0, so I would reccomend somewhere in that range.
+The previous paper utilized 0.5-1.0, so I would recommend somewhere in that range.
 I found no significant difference between 1.0 and 0.5, so I left it at 0.5.

 ### Batch Size
 batch_size = 64
 This influences your mini-batch size for parameter updates.
 It can significantly influence your loss surface during training.
-I would reccomend sticking within a 32-128 range, as smaller batches have been known to improve generalization due to regularizing noise, but smaller batches are also worse estimates of the policy gradient.
+I would recommend sticking within a 32-128 range, as smaller batches have been known to improve generalization due to regularizing noise, but smaller batches are also worse estimates of the policy gradient.
 Smaller batch sizes will also result in more parameter updates per memory capacity being reached.

 ### Memory Capacity
 memory_capacity = 4096
 This controls how many observations you will collect before training on the observed data.
 2048-8192 are relatively good values for this.
 Consider increasing if average episode length increases, as that means more of the observations will be from the same few episodes.
-The larger the memory capacity, the more accurate the estimated policy gradient updates, but also much more episodes per parameter update will need to be collected, along with potential off-policy clipping occuring due to so many parameter updates.
+The larger the memory capacity, the more accurate the estimated policy gradient updates, but also much more episodes per parameter update will need to be collected, along with potential off-policy clipping occurring due to so many parameter updates.
 Be sure to monitor the PPO clipping ratio to make sure you are not clipping too many updates, as that may result in poor parameter updates and it may also drive your policies more towards uniform due to your entropy loss always being applied for every parameter update.

 ### Epochs
 epochs = 2